mhmirza/DataViz/finalproject2.md

   ------------ | ------------- | -------------
 Relevance | To check if the content being presented is relevant to the type of audience and to the topic under discussion | **i)** Were you already aware of any information that has already been presented here? **ii)** Any elements of this story which came as a surprise to you but have been understated in narrative?/
 Emotional appeal | To check if the narrative invoked any positive or negative reactions from the audience | **i)** To what extend do you agree or disagree with the arguments presented here against fast fashion? **ii)** How did you feel as you moved through the different sections of this presentation?
-Comprehension | To check if the textual and graphical content is reasonably comprehensible and flows coherently for the audience | Do you think there is any redundant or missing textual information, which needs to be removed/altered to knit the story better?
-Are there any data visualizations which are unclear, misrepresentative or unfit in this narrative?
+Comprehension | To check if the textual and graphical content is reasonably comprehensible and flows coherently for the audience | **i)** At first glance, what do you think is the key idea of the presentation? **ii)** Do you think there is any redundant or missing textual information, which disturbs the flow of the story? **iii)** Is there any graphical information which is unclear, misrepresentative or unfit in this narrative?
-Intention | 1 | 1
+Intention | To check if the overall story is compelling and would drive the users to adopt the call to action | How effective would you say is the overall story in conveying the demerits of fast fashion?
+Would the narrative make you revisit your apparel purchase choices in the future?
-Improvement | 3 | 5
+Improvement | To seek user advice on specific elements which need to be changed | If you were to present this story, which elements would you change it to make it more coherent and persuasive?

 ## Moodboard